 Need for the action:

 Salmon are an important fishery resource throughout Alaska, and chum salmon that rear in the Bering Sea support subsistence, commercial, sport, and recreational fisheries throughout Western and Interior Alaska.
-Western and Interior Alaska chum salmon stocks are undergoing extreme crises and collapses, with long-running stock problems and consecutive years’ failures to achieve escapement goals, U.S.-Canada fish passage treaty requirements, and subsistence harvest needs in the Yukon, Kuskokwim, and Norton Sound regions.
-These declines have created adverse impacts to culture and food security and have resulted in reduced access to traditional foods and commercial salmon fisheries.
+Western and Interior Alaska salmon stocks are undergoing extreme crises and collapses, with long-running stock problems and consecutive years’ failures to achieve escapement goals, U.S.-Canada fish passage treaty requirements, and subsistence harvest needs in the Yukon, Kuskokwim, and Norton Sound regions.
+These multi-salmon species declines have created adverse impacts to culture and food security and have resulted in reduced access to traditional foods and commercial salmon fisheries.
+Chum salmon migrate through both state and federal waters and both agencies have obligations to meet in-river escapement and subsistence needs.

-The best available science suggests that ecosystem and climate changes are the leading causes of recent chum salmon run failures; however, non-Chinook (primarily chum) salmon are taken in the Eastern Bering Sea pollock trawl fishery which reduces the amount of salmon that return to Western and Interior Alaska rivers and subsistence fisheries.
-Therefore, in light of the critical importance of chum salmon to Western Alaska communities, consideration of additional measures to further minimize chum bycatch in the pollock fishery is warranted.
+The best available western science suggests that ecosystem and climate changes are the leading causes of recent chum salmon run failures; however, non-Chinook (primarily chum) salmon are taken in the Eastern Bering Sea pollock trawl fishery which reduces the amount of salmon that return to Western and Interior Alaska rivers and subsistence fisheries.
+It is important to acknowledge and understand all sources of chum mortality and the relative cumulative impact of various fishing activities.
+Therefore, in light of the critical importance of chum salmon to Western Alaska communities and ecosystems, consideration of additional measures to further minimize western Alaskan chum bycatch in the pollock fishery is warranted.

 Purpose of the action: